 Zen And The Art Of Motorcycle Maintenance

-This is a deep book.
-“Zen” is a philosophical discourse disguised as a motorcycle travel book.
+“Zen” is a deep work of semi-fiction and travelogue.
+It’s a philosophical discourse disguised as a motorcycle travel book.

 It will make you want to get outside of your comfort zone, buy a motorcycle and travel long journeys philosophising.
 You will examine the world at a level you never did before.
 Zen’s author Robert Pirsig is, what I’d call, a philosopher-poet engineer.
 He’s technically-minded and sees the logic behind the ludicrous.
 But he’s a deep thinker about human emotion and constantly examines why we do what we do.